Gaussian Parsimonious Clustering Models with Covariates and a Noise Component: Modelling

 \subsection{Mixtures of Experts}

-The mixture of experts model \citep{Jacobs1991} extends the mixture model used to cluster response data $y_i$ by allowing the parameters of the model for observation $i$ to depend on covariates $x_i$, where $y_1,\ldots,y_n$ is an independent sample of response/outcome variables of dimension $p$, modelled by a $G$ component finite mixture model where the model parameters depend on associated covariate inputs $x_1,\ldots,x_n$ of dimension $d$.
-The MoE model is often referred to as a conditional mixture model \citep{Bishop2006} because, given the set of covariates $x_i$, the distribution of the response variable $y_i$ is a finite mixture model: where each component is modelled by a probability density function $f\left(y_i\given\theta_g\left(x_i\right)\right)$, with component-specific parameters $\theta_g\left(x_i\right)$, and mixing proportions $\tau_g\left(x_i\right)$.
-As usual, $\tau_g\left(x_i\right) > 0$ and $\sum_{g=1}^{G}\tau_g\left(x_i\right) = 1$.
+The mixture of experts model \citep{Dayton1988,Jacobs1991} extends the mixture model used to cluster response data $\mathbf{y}_i$ by allowing the parameters~of the model for observation $i$ to depend on covariates $\mathbf{x}_i$.
+An independent sample of response/outcome variables of dimension $p$, denoted by $\mathbf{Y}=\left(\mathbf{y}_1,\ldots,\mathbf{y}_n\right)$, is modelled by a $G$-component finite mixture model where the model parameters depend on the associated covariate inputs $\mathbf{X}=\left(\mathbf{x}_1,\ldots,\mathbf{x}_n\right)$ of dimension $d$.
+The MoE model is often referred to as a conditional mixture model \citep{Bishop2006} because, given the set of covariates $\mathbf{x}_i$, the distribution of the response variable $\mathbf{y}_i$ is a finite mixture model: